-It is encouraged that the mentor take the initiative to make the initial contact with the mentee (as soon as the match is made) and elicit the mentees goals and expectations.
+It is encouraged that the mentor takes the initiative to make the initial contact with the mentee (as soon as the match is made) and elicit the goals and expectations of the mentee.
 A mentor listens carefully to their mentee’s goals, strengths, and struggles.
 Based on those goals, the mentor supports the mentee in meeting their goals through questioning, providing guidance and feedback, sharing their own experiences, and possibly connecting the mentee with other individuals or groups who could help.

 Every mentoring relationship will unfold differently based on the individuals involved, but the purpose of mentoring is not to tell the mentee what to do, but to help support the mentee make their own informed decisions.
 The mentor should be supportive, not critical or negative, and should remember that everyone’s experiences and priorities are different.

 - Facilitate introduction meeting

 Due to the current pandemic, initial meetings may have to be set up via cell phone/Zoom, etc. Hopefully, as the year progresses, and personal safety is improved, you will be able to meet in person.

 It’s important to remember that face-to-face meetings with the mentee are nice but not critical to the success of the mentorship.
 Structured phone meetings can be just as effective

 - Attend GNAA meetings/events to show leadership & participation in the industry

 - Assist mentee with introductions and network development

 - Be a valuable resource to the mentee on industry-related questions, issues, or concerns

 - Provide updates and constructive feedback on the program to the GNAA Board